rasasthapati/Source-code/README.md

 * **`audit_engine.py`**: A standalone Python implementation of the mathematical locks.

 ## 🚀 Usage
-To execute the **RTA Validation** engine and verify the internal consistency of the registry:
+To execute the **ṚTA Validation** engine and verify the internal consistency of the registry:

 ```bash
 # Verify the mathematical locks